CHAD: Combinatory Homomorphic Automatic Differentiation: -Calculus as a Source Language for Automatic Differentiation

 \section{$\lambda$-Calculus as a Source Language for Automatic Differentiation}

-As a source language for our AD translations, we can begin with a standard, simply typed $\lambda$-calculus which has ground types $\reals^n$ of statically sized\footnote{Here, we work with statically sized arrays to simplify the theoretical development.
+As a source language for our AD translations, we can begin with a standard, simply typed $\lambda$-calculus that has ground types $\reals^n$ of statically sized\footnote{Here, we work with statically sized arrays to simplify the theoretical development.
 However, in our implementation, we show that CHAD applies equally well to types of varying dimension such as dynamically sized arrays.} arrays of $n$ real numbers, for all $n\in\NN$, and sets $\Op_{n_1,...,n_k}^m$ of primitive operations $\op$ for all $k, m, n_1,\ldots, n_k\in\NN$.
-These operations will be interpreted as $C^\infty$-\smooth{}\footnote{Observe that this restriction does not exclude, for example, functions that are \smooth{} almost everywhere like ReLU in a meaningful way, as such functions can be approximated with \smooth{} functions.
-Given how coarse an approximation real numbers already are to the reality of floating point arithmetic, the distinction between everywhere \smooth{} and almost-everywhere \smooth{} is not meaningful, in practice. } functions $(\RR^{n_1}\times\ldots\times\RR^{n_k})\To\RR^m$.
-Examples to keep in mind for $\op$ include \begin{itemize} \item constants $\cnst\in \Op_{}^n$ for each $c\in \RR^n$, for which we slightly abuse notation and write $\cnst()$ as $\cnst$; \item elementwise addition and product $(+),(*)\!\in\!\Op_{n,n}^n$ and matrix-vector product $(\star)\!\in\!\Op_{n\cdot m, m}^n$; \item operations for summing all the elements in an array: $\tSum\in\Op_{n}^1$; \item some non-linear functions like the sigmoid function $\sigmoid\in \Op_{1}^1$. \end{itemize} We intentionally present operations in a schematic way, as primitive operations tend to form a collection that is added to in a by-need fashion, as an AD library develops.
+These operations will be interpreted as \smooth{}\footnote{Observe that this restriction does not meaningfully exclude functions that are \smooth{} almost everywhere, such as ReLU, because such functions can be approximated by \smooth{} functions.
+Given how coarse an approximation real numbers already are to floating-point arithmetic, the distinction between everywhere \smooth{} and almost-everywhere \smooth{} is not meaningful in practice. } functions $(\RR^{n_1}\times\ldots\times\RR^{n_k})\To\RR^m$.
+Examples to keep in mind for $\op$ include \begin{itemize} \item constants $\cnst\in \Op_{}^n$ for each $c\in \RR^n$, for which we slightly abuse notation and write $\cnst()$ as $\cnst$; \item elementwise addition and product $(+),(*)\!\in\!\Op_{n,n}^n$ and matrix-vector product $(\star)\!\in\!\Op_{n\cdot m, m}^n$; \item operations for summing all the elements in an array: $\tSum\in\Op_{n}^1$; \item some non-linear functions such as the sigmoid function $\sigmoid\in \Op_{1}^1$. \end{itemize} We intentionally present operations in a schematic way, as primitive operations tend to form a collection that grows as needed as an AD library develops.
 The precise operations needed will depend on the applications.
 In statistics and machine learning applications, $\Op$ tends to include a mix of multi-dimensional linear algebra operations and mostly one-dimensional non-linear functions.
 A typical library for use in machine learning would work with multi-dimensional arrays (sometimes called ``tensors'').
-We focus here on one-dimensional arrays as the issues of how precisely to represent the arrays are orthogonal to the concerns of our development.
+We focus here on one-dimensional arrays because the details of how to represent arrays are orthogonal to the concerns of our development.

 The types $\ty,\ty[2],\ty[3]$ and terms $\trm,\trm[2],\trm[3]$ of our AD source language are as follows: